bharathrao/queue/README.md

 })

 ```
-## map from forEach.
+### map using forEach.
 Use similarly for filter, fold, etc.

 ```javascript